favouribude1/favouribude1/README.md

 In addition, I am an experienced Software Developer and IT Technical Instructor/Facilitator, with over 3 years of technical and leadership experience across private and public sectors.
 Also, an Instructional Designer certified from University of Cape Town with demonstrable history of working in the telecommunication/educational sector.
 </p>

+Note:
+Most of the repositories on this page are built by my amazing mentees, and I’m proud to share their work publicly to help others find project ideas and inspiration.
+These projects represent the learning journeys of many talented individuals, and I hope they serve as a valuable resource for the community.

 <h3 align="left">Languages and Tools:</h3>